tarwn/lessthandot-hugo/blogs/content/posts/2010-05-20-virtual-lab-creating-a-basic-sql-2008-r2.md

 </div>

 <div class="mylab">
-  While going through this process I found more “features” between VMWare and Windows 7.
+  While going through this process I found more "features" between VMWare and Windows 7.
 I initially had difficulties with the network connections because the VMWare adapters kept getting assigned to the Unidentified Network.
 Following the registry editing instructions in this <a href="http://aspoc.net/archives/2008/10/30/unidentified-network-issue-with-vmwares-virtual-nics-in-vista/" title="Unidentified network in Vista" target="_blank">Windows Vista article</a> appears to have corrected that.
 </div>

 Next up is mounting the new virtual drive.
-We can access the “Server Management” snap-in by right-clicking on the Computer in Explorer and selecting “Manage” or by typing “Manage” into the Start menu search and selecting “Server Manager”.
+We can access the "Server Management" snap-in by right-clicking on the Computer in Explorer and selecting "Manage" or by typing "Manage" into the Start menu search and selecting "Server Manager".
 In the left column is a treeview with a number of options.
-Expand the Storage option and select “Disk Management” to see the available disks.
+Expand the Storage option and select "Disk Management" to see the available disks.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/FirstSQL/orig/2_startup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/FirstSQL/2_startup.png" alt="Adding the new virtual disk" /></a><br /> Server Management – Adding a Disk